practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/Tau Prolog/README.md

 With the help of JavaScript, it's also rather easy to implement a counter of program runs, here named _length0_, for counting the number of permutations at the false branch of _if (x === false)_ with _length0 += 1;_.

-It's also interesting to see how Prolog query _permute([1, 2, 3, 4], Permutation)._, something which can be modified by the user before running the program, is then being sequentially evaluated and resulting in one answer _x_ after the other until there is no more answer.
+It's also interesting to see how Prolog query _permute([1, 2, 3, 4], Permutation)._, something which can be modified by the user before starting the program, is then being sequentially evaluated and resulting in one answer _x_ after the other until there is no more answer.

 <br/>

 So, at this point, I cannot provide a working Tau Prolog program for the map coloring problem of Germany.
 Hence, a Tau Prolog version is missing from the [Prolog benchmark list](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#speed-in-the-land-of-prologs).

+It's also a pity from my point of view that the development of Tau Prolog obviously came to a break since two years or so, as a view in its GitHub repository can show: https://github.com/tau-prolog/tau-prolog?tab=readme-ov-file

 <br/>